Qmungo247/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>
-From the "OsTicket Installation Files" Folder downloaded in the frist step, install PHP Manager for IIS & the Rewrite Module.
+From the "OsTicket Installation Files" Folder downloaded in the frist step.
+Install PHP Manager for IIS & the Rewrite Module.
+Next, Create a New folder in the C: Drive of the PC & label it PHP.
+Then extract the PHP 7.3.8 folder found in the "OsTicket Installation Files" into the new PHP folder created in the C: Drive.
 </p>
 <br />